 A service mesh provides granular control of network traffic to determine where the request for the services is routed.
 In addition to security and observability as discussed above, enterprises use a service mesh to help control load balancing and routing.
 Intelligent routing controls the flow of traffic and API calling between the services.
 An API call is a process that takes place when a request is sent after setting up the API with the correct endpoints.
 Once the setup is complete, the information is transferred, processed, and the response is sent.
 Due to its ability to control traffic, a service mesh helps in smooth, secure and compliant Kubernetes deployment and safely rolls out new application upgrades without any interruption.

-There are several technologies that offer service mesh functionalities.
+Several technologies offer service mesh functionalities.
 Here are some of the most popular ones being used in the industry these days,

 How to choose the ideal platform for Kubernetes deployment?